Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The **fast image** comes without graphical interface support and has no X, LXDE and other graphical libraries pre-installed.
 GPU drivers are not loaded, which means that the RED Brick has more available RAM (the RAM is shared between CPU and GPU).
-It is optimized for a fast boot time and can boot in ~10s.
+It is optimized for a fast boot time and can boot in ~10s (TODO, correct?).

 New software can be installed on both images.
 See the `installing section <TODO>`__ on how to install new software.